postcss/autoprefixer/README.md

 to code.
 After a week your eyes will adjust and you will see, that CoffeeScript are more clean and readable.

-Situation with CoffeeScript and Javascript is absolutly same as with CSS preprocessors and postprocessors.
+Situation with CoffeeScript and JavaScript is absolutely same as with CSS preprocessors and postprocessors.
 How we can develop CSS postprocessor and avoid JS preproccesor :).